The Best Inland Marine Insurance Companies for 2026

 Premiums & Deductibles

 Many businesses will find that The Hartford’s rates are fairly affordable, especially given the customizability of their inland marine insurance policy limits.
-However, some inland marine insurance policies with The Hartford—notably builders risk and contractor’s equipment—have a minimum premium of $1,500 per year.
+However, some inland marine insurance policies with The Hartford have specific minimum premiums; contractor’s equipment typically starts at $1,500 per year, while others—notably builders risk—have a minimum premium of $2,500 per year.
 This is reasonable for many midsize or larger businesses given what they are likely to spend on inland marine insurance, but it is a drawback for smaller businesses whose coverage needs may not justify a policy with that kind of expense.

 The Hartford has good tools to quickly generate quotes and help you determine how much your business would pay for inland marine coverage.
 Some product lines, including builders risk, contractor’s equipment, installation floaters, and motor truck cargo, can get quick online quotes; for others, you will need to work directly with an agent to understand your options.